yshedid/iti_final/README.md

 This project is a starting point for a Flutter application.
-It's the final project for the summer training in iti.
+It's the final project for the summer training in iti. the description is in this folder [description folder](https://github.com/yshedid/iti_final/tree/main/project_details)